What is the cost of the Transport ERP system?

 Marketplace ERP products from Oracle, SAP, and Microsoft are systems designed to help businesses manage various business functions such as finance, supply chain management, and human resources.
 These products are generally targeted towards medium to large-sized businesses that have complex requirements and require a robust solution to manage their operations.
 However, they come with a higher price tag compared to alternative ERP solutions, which are more accessible to smaller businesses with limited budgets.

-3. Customization and Flexibility: Alternative options, such as open-source ERP systems or smaller vendors (like us!), provide greater customization options and flexibility to tailor the system to your specific business processes.
+3. Customization and Flexibility: Alternative options, such as open-source ERP systems or smaller vendors, provide greater customization options and flexibility to tailor the system to your specific business processes.
 If your organization has unique requirements or prefers a highly customizable solution, alternative options might be more suitable.

 4. Total Cost of Ownership (TCO): Consider the upfront costs, ongoing maintenance and support expenses, customization needs, and potential vendor lock-in.
 Alternative options offer more cost-effective solutions, especially for small and medium-sized businesses with limited budgets and infrastructure.